 WHY WE LIKE IT: If you are looking for a travel router that you can configure from top to bottle, then look no further than this handy device.
 With OpenWRT software pre-installed out of the box, this router allows you to customize nearly any setting for your on-the-go internet connection and provides reliable internet across both 2.4GHz and 5GHz bands.

-The GL.iNet GL-AR750S-Ext is a unique travel router in the sense that it provides dual-band functionality for a more comprehensive solution for connecting to multiple devices and allows you to greatly customize network settings.
-You’ll get both a 2.4GHz band and a 5GHz band with either 300 Mbps or 433 Mbps of speed, respectively.
-The router’s two adjustable antennas also produce a good amount of range and signal strength so you can always stay connected.
+The GL.iNet GL-AXT1800 is a unique travel router in the sense that it provides dual-band functionality for a more comprehensive solution for connecting to multiple devices and allows you to greatly customize network settings.
+You’ll get both a 2.4GHz band and a 5GHz band with either 600 Mbps or 1200 Mbps of speed, respectively.
+The router’s two adjustable antennas also produce a good amount of range and signal strength, so you can always stay connected.
 Unfortunately, the antennas are not removable, although they do fold down for portability.
 Prevent your children from seeing anything illicit with our best WiFi router with parental controls.

-On top of performance, this GL.iNet travel router provides extensive customizability via the device’s pre-installed OpenWRT software.
+On top of performance, this GL.iNet travel router provides extensive customizability via the device’s pre-installed OpenWRT latest 21.02 OS software.
 This is open-source software that gives you greater control over router configuration.
 It can get a little complicated to get up and running, especially if you’ve never used it before, but the options are well worth the learning curve.
-The GL-AR750S-Ext is also designed really well, with both a MicroSD card slot and three Ethernet ports for even more connectivity options while you’re on the go.
-The travel router even includes a USB port for more storage options and playback options.
-It’s a great option if you’re looking for the best openWRT router for travel.
+The GL.iNet GL-AXT1800 is also designed really well, with both a MicroSD card slot and three Ethernet ports for even more connectivity options while you’re on the go.
+The travel router even includes a USB 3.0 port for more storage options and playback options.
+It’s a great option if you’re looking for the best OpenWRT router for travel.

 Award: BEST LONG DISTANCE